rjdellecese/confect/README.md

 # Confect 🧁

+🚧 **This library is pre-1.0 and its API is not yet stable.** 🚧

-Confect is a library that integrates **Con**vex with the Ef**fect** ecosystem.
+Confect is a library that deeply integrates the [Effect](https://effect.website) ecosystem with [Convex](https://convex.dev), unlocking a number of powerful new capabilities.

 ## Features

 ### Available today

-- Write your Convex schema using Effect's Schema library, and have it automatically translated into its Convex-validated equivalent.
+- Define your Convex database schema using Effect schemas.
+Confect will automatically translate your Effect schema definitions into their Convex validator equivalents.
-- Automatically enforce Schema constraints and transform your data as it's written to and read from the database.
+- Use Confect functions to automatically decode and encode your data according to your Effect schema definitions when reading from and writing to the database.
-- Write Convex function args and returns validators using Effect's Schema library.
+- Write Convex function `args` and `returns` validators using Effect's Schema library.
 - Use Effectified versions of all of the Convex server APIs (`A | null` becomes `Option<A>`s, `Promise`s become `Effect`s, etc.).

 ### Coming soon

-- Effect HTTP app integration, including auto-generated API documentation via Scalar.
+- Effect HTTP API integration, including auto-generated API documentation via Scalar.
 - Enhanced `db` APIs.
 - Row-level security.
 - And more!

-## Getting Started
+## Getting started

 ```bash
 npm install @rjdellecese/confect